 Arts and cultural organizations discover a meaningful process of connecting with diverse Indigenous and cultural artists and communities.

-Liliona Quarmyne is a choreographer, performer, teacher, doula and community development facilitator who deeply believes that movement and art can play a central role in the development of self-identity, and in the growth and empowerment of communities.
-She is particularly interested in the body’s ability to link us to past and future generations.
+Liliona Quarmyne is the Creative Mind Body Spirit Program Coordinator for the Tatamagouche Centre, and is also an independent choreographer, performer, teacher, and community development facilitator.
+Liliona takes a non-traditional approach to dance and its applicability, and deeply believes that movement and art can play a central role in the development of self-identity, and in the growth and empowerment of communities.